tyler-the-freeman/anon-tech2/README.md

-Personal project to test hosting tools.
+Personal project to test hosting tools, configured with a pipeline to Azure Kubernetes using GitHub Actions.

 # Run Live Dev Server